-Clinical trials indicate that the Pfizer vaccine had no safety concerns noted among children five to 11 years of age.
-Children five to 11 years old had very good immune responses when they receive two doses as recommended (at least 21 days apart) with 90.7% vaccine efficacy at least seven days after the second dose.
+Clinical trials indicate that COVID-19 vaccines have no safety concerns noted among children five to 11 years old.
+Children five to 11 years old had very good immune responses when they receive two doses as recommended (at least 21 days apart).

 Will the vaccine change my child's DNA or cause infertility?

 No. The vaccines are safe and very effective at preventing serious illness and death.
 The vaccine will not change DNA or cause infertility.

 Will my child experience side effects from the COVID-19 vaccine?